-With that said, to have a strong Local SEO presence you want to make sure the following is happening on the HTML side of your website:
+To have a strong Local SEO presence you want to make sure the following is happening on the HTML side (or the back end) of your website:

 If you have multiple locations then you need to make sure all of the above happens for every location.
-We cannot stress enough how important consistency of your name, address, and phone number across all platforms.
-These should also be included in crawlable HTML text on your site.
-This information is most commonly in the header or footer of a site.
-Many include their contact information in the alt text of images but forget that search engines cannot crawl images.
-It is much more important to be sure it is correctly included in the HTML.
+We cannot stress enough how important consistency of your name, address, and phone number is across all platforms.

 Optimize Directories and Citations

-There are four data map aggregators that provide a large amount of data for Google, Apple, Yelp, Bing, and many more.
-They are: Express Update, Neustar Localeze, My Business Listing Manager, and Factual.
-You need to make sure that your name, address, and phone number are exactly the same on all of these.
-If you leave out a suite number or misspell a street on any of them then Google may choose to not show you location at all because it cannot deem what is true..
-Consistency is key!
+There are three main data map aggregators that provide a large amount of data for Google, Apple, Yelp, Bing, and many more.
+They are Data Axle (formerly known as Express Update,) Neustar Localeze, and Foursquare.
+These all collect local data and search engines pull most of their information from them to confirm.
+If you leave out a suite number or misspell a street on any of them then Google may choose to not show you location at all because it cannot deem what is true… Consistency is key!

 Inbound links are very powerful in boosting your local SEO.
-Every link you have verifies even more with Google that you are, in fact, a real business.
+Every other website that links to your site verifies even more with Google that you are, in fact, a real business.
+Inbound links to your website from other local businesses in the community strengthen Local SEO.
 Partnerships, guest bloggers, and Chamber of Commerce connections are ways to boost your inbound links.
 Hosting community events or promoting something local you love also reinforces to Google that you are a valuable asset to be shown to more people locally.

 Don’t Be Overwhelmed